functionless/eventual-website/docs/architecture-and-internals/0-high-level.md

 The Workflow Orchestrator is a Lambda function that is triggered by the [Event Loop Queue](#workflow-execution-event-loop---sqs-fifo-queue) to manage the execution of a workflow.
 The function is responsible for processing a batch of events, processing them, and generating a list of [Commands](./1-commands.md) to be executed.
 These Commands are then executed or enqueued, and persisted in the event history bucket for future reference.

-In simple terms, the workflow orchestrator takes the next batch of events, plays them through the user's workflow function which then outputs the next "Commands" to invoke (for example start an task, or schedule a timer).
+In simple terms, the workflow orchestrator takes the next batch of events, plays them through the user's workflow function which then outputs the next "Commands" to invoke (for example start a task, or schedule a timer).
 We call this the "event loop", similar to NodeJS's event loop, except processed in a distributed manor.

 ### Workflow Execution Event Loop - SQS FIFO Queue